IMAG On The Go

 - 5:30 – 7:30 p.m.

 - 6:00 – 8:00 p.m.

 The cost for an IMAG Family Night in your school is $750 for up to 400 participants.

 Family Night: 9 hands-on exploration stations engaging students in Science, Technology, Engineering, and Math!

-9 hands-on exploration stations allowing students to discover the smallest science in a BIG way!
-From creating a circuit to discovering mystery shapes, students will zoom into Nano!
+Nine hands-on exploration stations allow students to discover the minor science in a BIG way!
+From creating a circuit to learning mystery shapes, students will zoom into Nano!

-10 hands-on exploration stations demonstrating proper health and nutrition practices, while exploring the science behind making good choices!
+Ten hands-on exploration stations demonstrating proper health and nutrition practices while exploring the science behind making good choices!

-11 hands-on exploration stations exposing students to the interdisciplinary and crosscutting concepts of science, math, art, and related technologies!
+Eleven hands-on exploration stations expose students to the interdisciplinary and crosscutting concepts of science, math, art, and related technologies!